renebitter/portfolio/data/projects/mernshop.md

 #### Thunk

 Redux Thunk is middleware that allows you to return functions, rather than just actions, within Redux.
 This allows for delayed actions, including working with promises.
-One of the main use cases for this middleware is for handling actions that might not be synchronous, for example, using axios to send a GET request as seen in the API call from Actions.
+One of the main use cases for this middleware is for handling asynchronous actions like using axios to send a GET request as seen in the API call from the Actions section above.

 #### Screens

-useDispatch & useSelector from &apos;react-redux&apos;.<br />
+useDispatch & useSelector are both Redux Hooks.<br />
-useDispatch will trigger the Action and useSelector will receive the state.
+useDispatch will trigger the action and useSelector will receive the state.

 #### Components

-Some components also use Redux.
+Some components also use Redux, like ProductCarousel and Header.

 ### Backend Diagram